gekatateam/neptunus/docs/CONFIGURATION.md

   maxprocs = 4
 ```

-**Engine** section used for pipelines engine settings:
+The **Engine** section is used for pipelines engine settings:
  - **storage**: What kind of storage will be used.
- - **fail_fast**: Fail on startup, if any pipeline returns error.
+ - **fail_fast**: Whether to fail on startup if any pipeline returns an error.
- - **async_start**: If true, engine will start all pipelines asynchronously at startup.
-Otherwise, it will start them sequentially, one after another.
+ - **async_start**: If true, the engine starts all pipelines asynchronously at startup.
+Otherwise, it starts them sequentially, one after another.

 ### FS storage

-FS storage uses the file system to load, save and update pipelines:
+FS storage uses the file system to load, save, and update pipelines:
  - **directory**: Path to the directory where the pipelines files are stored.
  - **extension**: File extension to use.
 New files will be created with the specified extension, and existing files with a different extension will be ignored.